- About NECC

-Teens work each summer at the market, visiting and helping on many of the participating farms, and running their own entrepreneurial business, purchasing products from local farmers and producers and selling them at the market.
-Any profits are reinvested in the program.
+Teens in NECC's Farm and Food Education program work each summer at the market, helping on many of the participating farms, and running their own entrepreneurial business, creating farm-made products to sell.

-The students sell their own homemade jam, jelly and herbed soaps and chapsticks, as well as reselling products:
+The students sell their own homemade jam, jelly, pesto and herbed soaps and chapsticks, as well as reselling products from Adamah Farm.

 The Farmers Market accepts food stamps, WIC checks, and Farmers Market Nutrition Program checks - we want to ensure that our produce is accessible to all.